2033 in public domain: United States

-Significant literary works that will enter the public domain include John Steinbeck's novella Of Mice and Men, Stephen Vincent Benét's post-apocalyptic short story By the Waters of Babylon (under its original title The Place of the Gods), J. R. R. Tolkien's fantasy novel The Hobbit in its original unrevised version, Agatha Christie's Hercule Poirot mystery novels Death on the Nile and Dumb Witness, Zora Neale Hurston's novel Their Eyes Were Watching God, Paul Green's play The Lost Colony, Orson Welles' modernized Shakespeare adaptation Caesar, Dr. Seuss's first book And to Think That I Saw It on Mulberry Street, Hergé's Tintin story The Broken Ear in its original French black-and-white version, and the first editions of the magazines Look and Tales of Wonder.
+Significant literary works that will enter the public domain include J. R. R. Tolkien's fantasy novel The Hobbit in its original unrevised version, John Steinbeck's novella Of Mice and Men, Dr. Seuss's first children's book And to Think That I Saw It on Mulberry Street, Agatha Christie's Hercule Poirot mystery novels Death on the Nile and Dumb Witness as well as her short story collection Murder in the Mews and Other Stories, Stephen Vincent Benét's post-apocalyptic short story By the Waters of Babylon (under its original title The Place of the Gods), Zora Neale Hurston's novel Their Eyes Were Watching God, the Pulitzer Prize-winning play You Can't Take It with You, Arthur Miller's play They Too Arise, Paul Green's play The Lost Colony, Orson Welles' modernized Shakespeare adaptation Caesar, the Hardy Boys novel A Figure in Hiding, the Nancy Drew mystery stories The Whispering Statue and The Haunted Bridge, Hergé's Tintin story The Broken Ear in its original French black-and-white version, and the first editions of the magazines Look and Tales of Wonder.
 The characters Prince Valiant and Mrs. Miniver, created by Hal Foster and Jan Struther respectively, will enter the public domain, as will the Disney comic strips introducing Donald Duck's nephews Huey, Dewey and Louie (whose animated debut will become public domain the following year).
+The first issues of the British children's comic magazine The Dandy will also enter the public domain in the US in 2033, and with them the earliest iteration of its mascot, Desperate Dan as well as the character Korky the Cat.

-Works of art entering the public domain in 2033 include Pablo Picasso's oil painting Guernica (as well as René Iché's sculpture of that name) and his comics inspired print-series The Dream and Lie of Franco, Salvador Dalí's The Burning Giraffe and Metamorphosis of Narcissus, René Magritte's Not to be Reproduced, Joan Miró's lost painting The Reaper, Adolf Ziegler's The Four Elements, Alexander Calder's Mercury fountain, M. C. Escher's first "impossible reality" woodcut Still Life and Street, Vera Mukhina's sculpture Worker and Kolkhoz Woman, Lee Lawrie's sculpture Atlas, and Cyril M. Dickinson and Jim Payton's Paul Bunyan and Babe the Blue Ox.
+Works of art entering the public domain in 2033 include Pablo Picasso's oil painting Guernica (as well as René Iché's sculpture of that name) and his comics inspired print-series The Dream and Lie of Franco, Salvador Dalí's The Burning Giraffe and Metamorphosis of Narcissus, René Magritte's Not to be Reproduced, Joan Miró's lost painting The Reaper, Adolf Ziegler's The Four Elements, M. C. Escher's first "impossible reality" woodcut Still Life and Street, and Vera Mukhina's sculpture Worker and Kolkhoz Woman.

-Among the popular songs that will enter the public domain are "Sweet Leilani", "Once in a While", "September in the Rain", and the entire Snow White soundtrack, including its signature tunes "Whistle While You Work", "Heigh-Ho" and "Some Day My Prince Will Come".
+Among the popular songs that will enter the public domain are "Hooray for Hollywood" (introduced in Hollywood Hotel as the title song), "Sweet Leilani", "Once in a While", "September in the Rain", "The Merry-Go-Round Broke Down" (best known as the theme music of the Looney Tunes series), and the entire Snow White soundtrack, including its signature tunes "Whistle While You Work", "Heigh-Ho" and "Some Day My Prince Will Come".